jaymwong/athena/README.md

 ## athena

-This repository contains the packages `transform_conversions` and `pointcloud_conversions` which are two ROS convenience packages to support transformations and point cloud processing.
+This repository contains the packages `athena_transform` and `athena_pointcloud` which are two ROS convenience packages to support transformations and point cloud processing.